zriyansh/signoz.io/docs/shared/otel-binary-execute-macos.md

 Once we are done with the above configurations, we can now run the collector service with the following command:

-From the `otelcol-contrib`, run the following command :
+From the `otelcol-contrib`, run the following command:

 ```bash
 ./otelcol-contrib --config ./config.yaml